 Challenge number Detail of challenge 1.Low Attendance Sporadic attendance due to changing and or challenging home environments can impact behaviour and learning outcomes.
 2. Significant SEMH needs Social, Emotional and Mental Health needs have an impact on all areas of learning and can significantly hinder progress both Academically and Socially.
-3.Literacy and Numeracy ability Students tend to have significant gaps in learning when they arrive at Links Academy and low literacy and numeracy levels.
-4. Staff Training Staff will offer Level 2 courses for all subjects this academic year to raise expectations and outcomes for all students.
+3.Literacy and Numeracy ability Students tend to have significant gaps in learning when they arrive at Links Academy with both low literacy and numeracy levels.
+4. Staff Training Staff will provide ICT support/training for the students in using Chromebooks and ICT tools within the classroom to enhance learning and accessing the curriculum.